A Gr\"{o}bner basis for Kazhdan-Lusztig ideals: Kazhdan--Lusztig ideals and the main theorem

 \begin{maintheorem} Under the term order $\prec$, the essential (and therefore defining) minors form a Gr\"{o}bner basis for $I_{v,w}\subseteq {\Bbbk}[{\bf z}^{(v)}]$. \end{maintheorem}

-\begin{example} Continuing Examples~\ref{exa:261345} and~\ref{exa:365124}, the set of essential minors with respect to $Z$ consists of three $1\times 1$ minors, ten $3\times 3$ minors and five $4\times 4$ minors, corresponding to the three essential set boxes associated to $w$.
-They are:
+\begin{example} Continuing Examples~\ref{exa:261345} and~\ref{exa:365124}, the set of essential minors of $Z^{(261345)}$ consist of three $1\times 1$ minors, ten $3\times 3$ minors and five $4\times 4$ minors, corresponding to the three essential set boxes associated to $w$.
+These form a Gr\"{o}bner basis for the ideal $I_{261345,365124}$.
+A subset of these essential minors are: